clulab/processors/README.md

 [![Build Status](http://jenkins.cs.arizona.edu:8090/buildStatus/icon?job=processors%2Fmaster)](http://jenkins.cs.arizona.edu:8090/job/processors)

+Keith was here to test Jenkins.
+Do not merge this, please.

 # What is it?

 This is the main public code repository of the Computational Language Understanding (CLU) Lab led by [Mihai Surdeanu](http://surdeanu.info/mihai/) at [University of Arizona](http://www.arizona.edu).
 This repository contains: